michaellee/old-michaelsoolee.com/_posts/2014-10-17-dont-forget-the-address.md

 category: html
 ---

-A common practice when architecturing HTML is to wrap a group of elements with an anchor tag.
+A common practice when architecting HTML is to wrap a group of elements with an anchor tag.
 This is so that clicking any of the elements within the anchor tag takes you to a linked page.

 An example of this would be creating a button on a page.